azurecitadel/azurecitadel.github.io/workshops/terraform/lab3.md

 ![GitHub](/workshops/terraform/images/github.png)

 OK, so we can save locally and push into Cloud Shell as we move through the lab.
 Don't forget to periodically commit your changes locally and push them up into your GitHub repository.

+> Visual Studio Code has a nice smart commit feature.
+If you have a number of changed files that you want to stage and commit locallt in one go, then you can add in the message at the top of the SCM sidebar and do CTRL-ENTER then it will prompt you to enable Smart Commit.
+You then only need to sync in the status bar to push the files up to GitHub.
+You are still able to chunk your changed files into separate commits.
+Just stage your selected files and the Smart Commit will only commit those.
+>
+> The vscode setting (`CTRL-.`) for that is `"git.enableSmartCommit": true`.

 ## AzureRM Provider documentation